 Choosing ad colors that complement your site is great, but avoid aligning images with your ads or making nearby content mimic their formatting.
 Displaying ads in these ways isn't permitted by our program policies.

 Call them what they are

 While it may be tempting to call them "resources" or to place them immediately below your site's headings, take care to avoid labels and headings that may mislead users.
 Ad units may only be labeled as "Advertisements" or "Sponsored links."
 Also, avoid placing ads in locations where they might be confused with menu, navigation, or download links.

 Less can be more

-While our policies allow you to place 3 ad units, 3 link units, and 2 search boxes on each page of your site, placing the maximum number of ads on your page may make it look cluttered.
+Provided you don't place more ads than content on your pages, you can put a combination of ad units, link units and/or search boxes on each page of your site.
+See our valuable inventory policy for more information.
+However, keep in mind that placing lots of ads on your page may make it look cluttered.
 If users can't find what they're looking for on your site, they may turn elsewhere for information.

 Review your site

 Take some time to explore your site and consider how first-time users might experience it.
 If you're using a template builder for your site, take extra care to check that ads are appearing correctly, including their "Ads by Google" or "AdChoices" label.